The Fulbright Junior Staff Development (JSD) Program

 - Applicants must have a record of outstanding academic achievement and preparation in their chosen field of study.
 They must show high motivation and serious commitment to completing the program and to returning home.

 - Applicants should either be candidates for an advanced degree in their current field or for a specialized non-degree program in a field for which they are well prepared.
 Applicants who wish to pursue study in a field other than their current field of study must demonstrate adequate background in that field.

-- Applicants must be affiliated with or committed to working at an academic institution or a public or private institution in Tanzania upon return, and should have the endorsement of their home institution.
+- Applicants must be affiliated with or committed to working at an academic institution or public or private institutions in Tanzania upon return, and should have the endorsement of their home institution.

 - Applicants must have a sufficiently high level of English proficiency to enable them to complete a full-time program of graduate study in the United States.

-All application forms must be typed or prepared electronically, on-line application is preferred: hand-written applications will not be accepted.
-Candidates must submit completed application forms, academic transcripts, and three confidential letters of reference.
+All application forms must be prepared electronically, on-line application is preferred: hand-written applications will not be accepted.
+Candidates must submit completed application forms, academic transcripts, and three confidential letters of reference online.
 Please note that only those short-listed for final consideration will be called for a panel interview.
 Only finalists will be required to submit their medical history, supplemental forms and complete standardized English and Graduate Record Exam tests.